abakamousa/chatbot-multimodal/README.md

 # Chatbot Multimodal Application

 A robust, Azure-powered Retrieval-Augmented Generation (RAG) chatbot that supports both text and image-based queries.
-Built with LangChain, FAISS, Azure OpenAI, and Chainlit for a modern, multimodal conversational experience.
+Built with LangChain, FAISS, Azure OpenAI, and Chainlit for a modern, multimodal conversational experience with guardrails validation.

 ## Table of Contents